 - Mac: Choose iTunes > Check for Updates.

-- Windows: Start Button > type Update in the search box, and then, click Windows Update.
+- Windows: Start Button > type Update in the search box, and then, click Windows Update

 To restart your iPhone or iPad, press and hold the sleep/wake button until you see the red slider.
 Slide the red slider to turn your device off.
 Then press and hold the sleep/wake button until you see the Apple logo.

 Check for updates by going to Settings > General > Software Update.

-5. Error code: “This device isn’t eligible for the requested build” or “There was a problem downloading the software” Error 1004, 1013, 1638, 3014, 3194, or 3000-3999.
+Getting error code: “This device isn’t eligible for the requested build” or “There was a problem downloading the software” Errors 1004, 1013, 1638, 3014, 3194, or 3000-3999

-Error codes 2, 4, 6, 9, 1000, 1611, 9006, 9807, or 9844.
+Error codes 2, 4, 6, 9, 1000, 1611, 9006, 9807, or 9844

-Error codes 13, 14, 1600-1629, 1643-1650, 2000-2009, 4000, 4005, 4013, 4014, 4016, or “invalid response” “an unknown error occurred”.
+Error codes 13, 14, 1600-1629, 1643-1650, 2000-2009, 4000, 4005, 4013, 4014, 4016, or “invalid response” “an unknown error occurred”